newmyl/occt/dox/dev_guides/upgrade/upgrade.md

 If custom driver class is used in the application, that class shall be reimplemented inheriting from *Message_Printer* instead of *CDM_MessageDriver*.
 Method *Send()* should be redefined instead of method *Write()* of *CDM_MessageDriver*.
 To use the custom printer in OCAF, it can be either added to default messenger or set into the custom *Message_Messenger* object created in the method *MessageDriver()* of a class inheriting *CDF_Application*.

+@subsection upgrade_730_Modifications_In_Chamfer_Algorithm Syntax of the Draw command *chamf*

+* The Draw command *chamf* has now simple syntax in case of equal distances from edge chamfer: chamf newname shape edge dist